 The ruling and its impact on digital security systems ⚖️

 Calderón's acquittal opens a debate on the reliability of digital evidence in high-profile cases.
 In the first trial, the court considered mobile phone geolocation data and video surveillance records to be decisive.
 However, on appeal, the chain of custody of that data and the interpretation of positioning algorithms were questioned.
-Experts pointed out that a 0.5% margin of error in signal towers can shift a suspect's location by several hundred meters, which proved key to casting doubt on the accusation.
+Experts pointed out that a 0.5% margin of error in cell towers can shift a suspect's location by several hundred meters, which proved key in casting doubt on the accusation.